by Mary E. Lowd

 Through the force field’s shimmery light, Consul Tor could see the Tri-Galactic Navy vessels and the Archidopteran ships firing at each other.
 Destroying each other.
 So much death.
 She had to shut it out — she had to focus on the whisper she heard calling to her from inside this vessel.
 She led Lt.
 Vonn down the chamber to the left.

-Consul Tor glanced occasionally at the unimeter clutched in her paws, keeping an eye on the various life signs — especially those moving through the corridors.
-Though, she found that she could sense the presence of the moving life signs as clearly in her mind — a bold, brazen, uncompromising sensation — as on the unimeter’s screen.
-When one of those life signs came too close, Consul Tor took a risk and ducked into a small chamber — according to the unimeter, it was a chamber filled with life signs, but in her own mind… All she could hear were quiet murmurs.
+Consul Tor glanced occasionally at the uni-meter clutched in her paws, keeping an eye on the various life signs — especially those moving through the corridors.
+Though, she found that she could sense the presence of the moving life signs as clearly in her mind — a bold, brazen, uncompromising sensation — as on the uni-meter’s screen.
+When one of those life signs came too close, Consul Tor took a risk and ducked into a small chamber — according to the uni-meter, it was a chamber filled with life signs, but in her own mind… All she could hear were quiet murmurs.
 Daydreams.
 Or perhaps, lullabies.

-Sure enough, inside the chamber, Consul Tor found a trove of the waist-high, golden eggs like she’d found on the crashed vessel that had started all of this.
+Sure enough, inside the chamber, Consul Tor found a trove of the waist-high, golden eggs like she’d seen on the crashed vessel that had started all of this.
 She crouched down behind one of them, and Lt.
 Vonn followed suit.
 The yellow Labrador looked funny with her tongue hanging out, panting, as she tried to fit behind one of the yellow orbs.
 Though, Consul Tor could sense that her emotions were anything but funny — Lt.
 Vonn was more than ready to use the blazor rifle grasped in her paws.

 “Wait,” Consul Tor said, holding out a green-furred paw in a steadying gesture.
-“If we can stay hidden — the less damage we do…” How could she explain this to such a battle-ready warmongering dog?
+“If we can stay hidden… the less damage we do…” How could she explain this to such a battle-ready warmongering dog?

 “I get it,” Lt.
 Vonn woofed quietly.
 “Low profile.
 Any idea how close we are…” The yellow lab’s voice trailed off as an Archidopteran skittered its way down the hall outside the chamber.